alexlarner/Resume/README.md

 - Reviewed, updated, rewrote, and documented all major infrastructure PowerShell scripts and modules
 - Secured time-sensitive international contract bonuses for the company by optimizing current code & data processing for transferring large files through China’s “Great Firewall”
 - Trained colleagues on PowerShell programming and scripting
-- Lead the way to the adoption of Confluence as the documentation standard for Neogen IT, while serving on the cross-functional Documentation steering committee
+- Led the way to the adoption of Confluence as the documentation standard for Neogen IT, while serving on the cross-functional Documentation steering committee

 ### Senior Systems Engineer, Jackson National Life Insurance